wingmingchan/multiple-design/README.md

 All the code I can post used in the implementation of the tree-driven multiple-design master site can be found here.
 What are not included here are the library Velocity formats, which are posted under https://github.com/wingmingchan/velocity

-_wing: The site containing the Velocity library and a few more assets of other type<br />
+_wing: The site containing the Velocity library and a few more assets of other types<br />

 <h3>Documentation</h3>
 <ul>